kodecocodes/english-style-guide/README.md

 **raywenderlich.com**
 When referring to the website or our tutorials, refer to it as "raywenderlich.com" in all lower case.
 Not mixed case (RayWenderlich) or two words (Ray Wenderlich).

+**real-time** when used as an adjective: "real-time analytics". **real time** when used on its own: "we're watching this in real time".

 **right-click**

 **screen gestures**